heysokam/ngpu/readme.md

 ngpu is a cohesive graphics library, built on top of other tools.

 Not agnostic.
 Technically a renderer:
-- Goes beyond a raw wrapper, and takes assumptions on how rendering will be done.
+- Makes assumptions on how rendering will be done.
 - Provides notions of data beyond what a pure API would.
 - Doesn't try to be agnostic or generalistic.
 - One single purpose: Tools to create a good modern renderer.